 There are no stamp or capital duties.

 In a merger, the predecessor company ceases to exist without going into liquidation and all its assets and liabilities pass to the successor.
-There are no detailed tax rules on mergers except for cases dealt with by Section 23c of the ITA (which implements the EC Merger Directive).
+There are no detailed tax rules on mergers except for cases dealt with by Section 23c of the ITA (which implements the EU Merger Directive).
 In general, a merger is tax-neutral.
 The transfer of fixed assets is at the tax residual value, and any goodwill arising cannot be depreciated for tax purposes.
-The parties to the merger can agree that reserves and provisions of the predecessor transfer to the successor.
-In the absence of such an agreement, they must be written back in the accounts of the predecessor except in the following cases:

 For qualifying mergers: